VLucet/landchange-connectivity-monteregie/ReadMe.md

 [`renv`](https://rstudio.github.io/renv/articles/renv.html) package.

-The goal of this repository is to allow future users to rerun the analysis and build on it if necessary, but also to facilitate the writing of the publication that will come out of the thesis by enforcing good reproducibility practices early on in the publication process.
+The goal of this repository is to allow future users to rerun the analysis and build on it if necessary, but also to enforce good reproducibility practices as early as possible in the publication process.

 **Most of the figures in the thesis are reproducible**.
 This repo is set up for continuous (daily) deployment of a [github